nicolenocera/cybersecurity-portfolio/TryHackMe/WindowsFundamentals3.md

 I also explored how services work.
 Some are essential for the OS, but others are installed by third-party programs and can be abused.
 The `services.msc` tool helped me see which ones were running, their startup types, and whether they were manual or automatic.

-Then I learned about different places programs can set themselves up to launch automatically — not just the Startup folder, but also certain registry keys.
+Then I learned about different places programs can set themselves up to launch automatically, not just the Startup folder, but also certain registry keys.

 ```
 regedit                 // open registry editor